Texas Democrat spends night in Legislature protesting police shadowing in redistricting battle

-AUSTIN, Texas (AP) — A Democratic Texas lawmaker opted to spend the night in the state House chamber and remain there Tuesday rather than allow a law enforcement officer to shadow her while Republicans try to prevent further delays to redrawing U.S. House maps.
+AUSTIN, Texas (AP) — A Texas Democrat opted to stay in the state House chamber overnight and into Tuesday rather than allow a law enforcement officer to shadow her while Republicans try to prevent further delays to redrawing congressional maps that President Donald Trump wants.

+The Republican-controlled Texas House scheduled a vote for Wednesday on the new maps while California Democrats are retaliating by advancing their own new U.S. House boundaries ahead of the 2026 midterm elections.

+In Texas, Democrats staged a two-week walkout to prevent a vote on the new maps, and the Republican House speaker said those who returned Monday would have around-the-clock surveillance by state Department of Public Safety officers to ensure they would return to the Capitol.
+Democrats had to sign what they called “permission slips” agreeing to the surveillance to leave the floor.

 A message seeking comment was sent Tuesday to the Department of Public Safety.

-The Democrats' return to Texas puts the Republican-run Legislature in position to satisfy Trump’s demands, possibly later this week, as California Democrats advance new congressional boundaries in retaliation.

-Lawmakers had officers posted outside their Capitol offices, and suburban Dallas Rep. Mihaela Plesa said one tailed her on her Monday evening drive back to her apartment in Austin after spending much of the day on a couch in her office.
+Lawmakers had officers posted outside Democrats' Capitol offices, and suburban Dallas Rep. Mihaela Plesa said one followed her on her Monday evening drive back to her apartment in Austin after spending much of the day on a couch in her office.
 She said he went with her for a staff lunch and even down the hallway with her for restroom breaks.

 “We were kind of laughing about it, to be honest, but this is really serious stuff," Plesa said in a telephone interview.
 "This is a waste of taxpayer dollars and really performative theater.”

-Collier, who represents a minority-majority district, said she would not “sign away my dignity" and allow Republicans to “control my movements and monitor me.”
+Collier, who represents a minority-majority district in the Fort Worth area, said she would not “sign away my dignity" and allow Republicans to “control my movements and monitor me.”

 “I know these maps will harm my constituents,” she said in a statement.
 "I won’t just go along quietly with their intimidation or their discrimination.”